EHDunagin/Headcount-Model/README.md

 Headcount model for financial forecasting

 # TODO
-Trouble shoot errors when you input an invalid column name for calculated column (noted in capped rate) Remove custom RosterFileError and porpogate original errors up.
+Handle errors for invalid columns in forecast from file process

+Remove custom RosterFileError and porpogate original errors up.
 CREATE A NEW BRANCH!